Working together – Co-operatives & Social Enterprise

 There are many benefits to starting a co-op instead of a more traditional business.
-The primary being, the enterprise is owned and controlled by its members and not investors who have little to no direct involvement.
+The primary being that the enterprise is owned and controlled by its members and not investors who have little to no direct involvement.
 This sense of shared ownership leads to better decision making, increased efficiency, more active worker engagement and overall satisfaction.
 The shared nature of a co-op helps prevent small groups or individuals from taking control and any resulting capital is distributed proportionally back to the members.
-Because the members are also owners, there is increased job security, as well as, long term potential for growth and sustainability.
+Because the members are also owners, there is increased job security, as well as long-term potential for growth and sustainability.
 If one member leaves the co-op, it does not necessarily mean the demise of the enterprise.
 The remaining members can choose to re-structure or add new members as needed.

 Co-operatives can take on several different formats.
 A few of the more common types of co-ops are:

 - Provide work for their members through the operation of the enterprise.

 - Skills, experience and interests are combined and any assets are owned by the co-op.

 - Members work together, producing or marketing services directly to meet a common need.

 - Examples include: farmers and artisans

 - Serve the needs of their members by providing goods and services for their own use.